-This report has been prepared in accordance with the brief provided by the client and has relied upon the information collected at the time and under the conditions specified in the report.
+This report has been prepared in accordance with the brief provided by Great Southern Energy Pty Ltd (trading as Delta Coal) and has relied upon the information collected at the time and under the conditions specified in the report.
 All findings, conclusions or recommendations contained in the report are based on the aforementioned circumstances.
-The report is for the use of the client and no responsibility will be taken for its use by other parties.
-The client may, at its discretion, use the report to inform regulators and the public.
+The report is for the use of Great Southern Energy Pty Ltd (trading as Delta Coal) and no responsibility will be taken for its use by other parties.
+Great Southern Energy Pty Ltd (trading as Delta Coal) may, at its discretion, use the report to inform regulators and the public.

-© Reproduction of this report for educational or other non-commercial purposes is authorised without prior written permission from EMM provided the source is fully acknowledged.
-Reproduction of this report for resale or other commercial purposes is prohibited without EMM's prior written permission.
+© Reproduction of this report for educational or oprovided the source is fully acknowledged.
+Reproduction permission. other non-commercial purposes duction of this report for resale is authorised without prior writt or other commercial purposes is en permission from EMM prohibited without EMM's prior